Scholarships and Grants

 Sibling Grant - A sibling discount of $1,000 per year is available when two or more eligible siblings are concurrently enrolled full time (charged flat rate tuition) at the institution.
 Award is given to the eldest sibling.
 If more than two siblings are enrolled, the eldest sibling(s) will receive the Sibling Discount.

 Non Pennsylvania Resident Grant - Out of state students who demonstrate significant financial need and reside on campus will be reviewed for the non-Pennsylvania resident grant.
 This annual award is renewable provided on-campus residency.
-Students who receive the Non-PA Grant must maintain satisfactory academic progress are maintained.
-Eligibility is determined by filing the FAFSA annually.
+Students who receive the Non-PA Grant must maintain satisfactory academic progress and file the FAFSA form each year.